xemexpress/UniMemo/source files/README/README.md

 #### Place and Time for Settlement

 <div style="text-align: justify;">
-Potential bypassers will only receive relevant Memo when <u>the time for settlement matches with the estimated arrival time</u> and <u>the place for settlement is approximate to the orginally planned route</u>.
+Potential offerees will only receive relevant Memo when <u>the time for settlement matches with the estimated arrival time</u> and <u>the place for settlement is approximate to the orginally planned route</u>.
 </div>